arielgee/Sage-Like/.misc/tasks.md

 * add option to scan page for feeds from the location bar
 	* https://www.reddit.com/r/firefox/comments/fiz263/does_firefox_now_have_any_capability_to_detect/
 	* https://www.reddit.com/r/firefox/comments/fiz263/does_firefox_now_have_any_capability_to_detect/fkkrthg/
-* check all uses of setTimeout() can thay be removed/replaced by sendMessage
 * consider '@media (prefers-color-scheme: dark)' for sidebar
 * open feedPreview from pagePopup without adding the feed to sage!
 * pagePopup: indication that url already in bookmarks